a327ex/emoji-merge/README.md

 end
 ```

 It's somewhat involved so it's worth going over it block by block too.
-The first thing of node is that it receives 2 colliders and then two positions.
+The first thing of note is that it receives 2 colliders and then two positions.
 If you imagine `collider_1` on the left and `collider_2` on the right, the two positions should be the rightmost position of `collider_1`, and the leftmost position of `collider_2`, right?
 We want a chain between those two, so this is what makes most sense.
 And if you look back at `text_roped_chain`, this is exactly how the `emoji_chain` object is created, between two characters, with the first on the left and the second on the right, and their positions being offset to their right/left by half the width:

 ```lua
 local chain = main.level.objects:container_add(emoji_chain('blue_chain', character, next_character,